-Training and Performance Support System/Courseware Delivery System (TPSS/CDS), VBA Reporting Database; Support VBA education and workforce analytics efforts hPII data that is sent to the TMS is kept in an encrypted Private Data Table (PDT) and not available for from the TMS User Interface.
+Training and Performance Support System/Courseware Delivery System (TPSS/CDS), VBA Reporting Database; Support VBA education and workforce analytics efforts.

-G. Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites.
+G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?

-TMS 2.0 is hosted on Amazon Web Services (AWS) GovCLOUD and managed by SAPNS2 in a FEDRAMP certified environment.
+TMS 2.0 is hosted on Amazon Web Services (AWS) GovCLOUD and managed by SAPNS2 in a FEDRAMP authorized environment.
+PII data that is sent to or entered in TMS 2.0 is kept in an encrypted Private Data Table (PDT) and not available to any user from the TMS 2.0 User Interface.